Joseph Ardizzone: Later life

 In 1931, when the Castellammarese War between Joseph Masseria and Salvatore Maranzano was taking place, the Los Angeles crime family may have supported Maranzano.
-Nick Gentile notes in his memoirs that during a conference Maranzano was backed by two men from California.
+Nick Gentile notes in his memoirs that during a conference, Maranzano was backed by two men from California.
 Joseph Bonanno (died 2002) and his son Salvatore Bonanno (died 2008) wrote of several close associates in the Los Angeles area, such as Jimmy Costa (from Castellammare del Golfo), Nick Guastella, Frank Bompensiero and Tony Mirabile.

 It was also during this time that a faction developed that opposed Ardizzone.
-In early 1931 he was driving with his friend Jimmy Basile when gunmen drove by and shot at them.
+In March 1931 he was driving with his friend Vincenzo "Jimmy" Basile when gunmen drove by and shot at them.
 Basile was killed and Ardizzone wounded.
 Ardizzone managed to be taken to the house of Leon DeSimone, the physician son of former L.A. don Rosario DeSimone.
 He was treated and sent to a hospital.
 A second attempt was made on his life in the hospital, so his family came to act as bodyguards.
 Underworld sources indicated that he agreed to retire after these incidents.

-The opposing faction apparently did not believe Ardizzone, and on October 15, 1931, while on his way to a cousin's house in Etiwanda, driving a 1930 Ford Coupe SRW7653 and carrying a .41 caliber Colt revolver No.323 he "disappeared".
+The opposing faction (led by in particular, Jack Dragna, who had excellent connections with Lucky Luciano) apparently did not believe Ardizzone, and on October 15, 1931, while on his way to his cousin Nick Borgia's house in Etiwanda, driving a 1930 Ford Coupe and carrying a .41 caliber Colt revolver he was last seen picking up a man who had waved at him.
 An intense search followed, but his body was never found.
 After seven years, Ardizzone's wife had him declared legally dead.
+Police could not prove but only speculate that the four missing men in 1929 and 1930 were connected to Ardizzone's vanishment.
+Jack Dragna became boss of the Los Angeles crime family until he died in 1956.